myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Multi-Tenant

-In addition to manging Accounts and Devices, the Cayenne API also provides functionality to help create and manage Users.
-Using the Multi-Tenant features found in the Cayenne API, you can create Users and assign Roles and permissions.
+In addition to manging Accounts and Devices, the Cayenne REST API also provides functionality to help create and manage Users.
+Using the Multi-Tenant features found in the Cayenne REST API, you can create Users and assign Roles and permissions.
 Let's take a look at an example which demonstrates these features.

 ##### Creating Users, assigning Roles & Permissions